 Finally, you may subtract the extra business portion of any casualty losses, depreciation on your home, and any carried-over home office expenses from previous years.
 If the end result is zero or a positive number, you can deduct all your home office expenses.
 If the end result is a negative number, you may carry over the nondeductible portion and deduct it in later years when you have sufficient net business income.

 Kay Mifflin is employed as an outside salesperson, and she meets all the requirements for deducting expenses for a home office.
-In 2013, her computation of expenses for the business use of her home is as follows:
+Her computation of expenses for the business use of her home is as follows:

 Gross income from business:

 less: direct business expenses (business phone, car expenses)

 less: deductible mortgage interest and taxes